ydigikat/NeoTrellis-IDF/README.md

     BaseType_t xHigherPriorityTaskWoken = pdFALSE;

-    /* Signal the main that we've had key events*/ keys_pending = true;
+    /* Signal the main that we've had key events*/

-    /* You might also use a FreeRTOS queue or semaphore here to notify a task */ ESP_EARLY_LOGI(TAG, "NeoTrellis interrupt triggered");
+    /* You might also use a FreeRTOS queue or semaphore here to notify a task */ keys_pending = true;

     /* Yield to any higher priority task */ portYIELD_FROM_ISR(xHigherPriorityTaskWoken);
 }